vectorgrp/sil-kit/docs/usage/replay.rst

 !!!
 Architecture
 ~~~~~~~~~~~~~~~~

-The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<ib::mw::IParticipant>`, and consists of several parts:
+The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<SilKit::Core::IParticipant>`, and consists of several parts:

-To have a consistent time base during the simulation and throughout the participant, an instance of :cpp:class:`ITimeProvider<ib::sim::sync::ITimeProvider>` is used.
+To have a consistent time base during the simulation and throughout the participant, an instance of :cpp:class:`ITimeProvider<SilKit::Services::Orchestration::ITimeProvider>` is used.
 It gives access to the current simulation time, or as a fallback the wall-clock time if no time synchronization service is configured.

 The actual data flow of messages during tracing is achieved by the  *ITraceMessageSource* and *ITraceMessageSinks* interfaces.
 A controller implementing the *ITraceMessageSource* allows attaching
-*ITraceMessageSinks* which might be implemented in a VIB extension.
+*ITraceMessageSinks* which might be implemented in a SILKIT extension.
-The VIB configuration allows attaching several trace sinks to controllers.
+The SILKIT configuration allows attaching several trace sinks to controllers.
 The controllers have specific trace points where messages are pushed into the sinks.

 The last building block is the *ReplayScheduler*, which combines the time